 The nature and extent of the proposed work and the degree to which it may disturb natural landforms, landscapes, features and vegetation, or create soil instability, or lead to adverse effects on natural habitats, watercourses and wetlands.

 (xxii) Measures required to avoid, remedy or mitigate adverse effects

-Whether any measures are proposed to avoid, remedy or mitigate the adverse effects including adverse effects on the safety, efficiency and effectiveness of the road network.
+Whether any measures are proposed to avoid, remedy or mitigate the adverse effects.